Skip to content

-What Is a Loan-to-Value (LTV) Ratio?
+What Is Loan-to-Value (LTV)?
+Simple Explanation

 If you’re applying for a mortgage in the UK — whether you’re a first-time buyer saving for your first deposit, a homeowner looking to remortgage onto a better deal, or a buy-to-let investor expanding your property portfolio — one number will follow you through the entire process: your loan-to-value ratio, commonly shortened to LTV.
 It’s one of the single most important figures that mortgage lenders use when deciding whether to approve your application, what interest rate to offer you, and how much they’re willing to lend.
 Despite its significance, LTV is often misunderstood or overlooked by borrowers, and that can cost you thousands of pounds over the lifetime of your mortgage.